imcnaney/docker-playground/README.md

 I don't care.
 You're using a defective OS so you can figure it out for yourself.
 You'll have to install docker, set the memory limit for containers, and run commands in powershell.

+Do serious people even use Windows?
+I think not.

 ## Docker Cheat Sheet

 To see what containers are running run `docker container ps`.